7 Tips to help expat kids settle abroad

 When you’re new somewhere, everything can still be scary and exciting.
 For children the world seems bigger than for adults.
 So go out together and explore the neighborhood and culture.
 Here are a few tips:

-- Walking through the neighborhood and looking for playgrounds
+- Walk through the neighborhood and look for playgrounds

-- Going to a park for a picnic and to spot animals
+- Go to a park for a picnic and to spot animals

 - Go to a local market, buy some delicacies and ingredients and then cook a recipe from home or from the country you live in now.